 Purchases and sales

-At Meyers, Flowers, Bruno & Herrmann, our experienced legal team will make sure you are fully apprised of the complex laws relating to buying and selling real estate properties in Illinois, ensuring a smooth and successful transaction for all parties involved.
+At Meyers, Flowers, Bruno, McPhedran & Herrmann, our experienced legal team will make sure you are fully apprised of the complex laws relating to buying and selling real estate properties in Illinois, ensuring a smooth and successful transaction for all parties involved.

 When purchasing real estate, there are a number of important matters that require an experienced attorney’s attention, including the property title, property liens and taxes.
 As your real estate lawyers in Peru, Il, we will make sure all of these documents and processes are correct and timely, to avoid future problems and speed time to final closing.
 In addition, our expert legal team is well-versed in all matters of real estate law, and can provide you with sound advice on all of your real estate transactions, whether you are purchasing commercial properties, residential properties, foreclosed properties, investment properties or vacant land.